Joshhhuaaa/EnhancedSCPTVersus/README.md

 If this is your first time wanting to play the Versus modes for the Splinter Cell games, it is highly recommend checking out [Enhanced SCCT Versus](https://github.com/Joshhhuaaa/EnhancedSCCTVersus) instead.
 SCPT Versus is often considered obsolete as SCCT Versus nearly improves every aspect of it and includes all SCPT Versus maps.

 ## Installation
 The latest version of Enhanced SCPT Versus can be found in the [Releases](https://github.com/Joshhhuaaa/EnhancedSCPTVersus/releases) page.
 Please note that versions of Enhanced SCPT Versus are not compatible with the default version of the game or previous Enhanced versions.

 ### Game Setup
 Enhanced SCPT Versus comes included with [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2), a wrapper that can restore the broken dynamic lights on modern PCs for SCPT Versus.

-- After downloading Enhanced SCPT Versus, extract the contents, and you should have a Enhanced SCPT Versus folder.
-You can place it anywhere you like, it's portable.
+- After downloading Enhanced SCPT Versus, extract the contents.
+You will then have an Enhanced SCPT Versus folder, which you can place anywhere you like since it's portable.
 - In order to play the game, run the command script, `Play SCPT_Versus.cmd`.

 The command script will automatically mount the disc image and launch the game.
 When the game closes, the command script will also unmount the disc image.